uviniranasinghe/vehicle-service-reservation/README.md

 # Private key password to retrieve the private key used to sign AuthnRequest and LogoutRequest messages
 PrivateKeyPassword=wso2carbon
 ```
-Remember to replace SAML2.AssertionConsumerURL, SAML2.SPEntityId, SAML2.IdPEntityId, SAML2.IdPURL, SkipURIs, and IndexPage according to your application credentials registered in the WSO2 Asgardeo console.
+Ensure you modify the values for SAML2.AssertionConsumerURL, SAML2.SPEntityId, SAML2.IdPEntityId, SAML2.IdPURL, SkipURIs, and IndexPage according to your application credentials from the WSO2 Asgardeo console.

-Since this project created using Intellij IDEA you can run this project using IDE.
-Make sure to add Tomcat server to the IDE and add the project to the server.
+Since this project is built with IntelliJ IDEA, you can run it directly from the IDE.
+Just make sure to add a Tomcat server in the IDE, deploy the project to the server, and run the project from there.e sure to add Tomcat server to the IDE and add the project to the server.
 Then you can run the project using the IDE.